shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/create-a-lending-marketplace-dapp-on-polygon.md

  ```

-**getCurrentRepaymentNumber** :The number of the current installment is returned as well as kept a track on throughout the repayment process
+**getCurrentRepaymentNumber**: The number of the current installment is returned as well as kept a track on throughout the repayment process

 ```
 function getCurrentRepaymentNumber() view public returns(uint256) {